Plant-Based Weight-Loss Secrets Omnivores Need to Know

 Smart meal prep will help with your weight loss success.
 Over the weekend, try making a large batch of grains (like brown rice or quinoa) and a big batch of beans so you can quickly pull together healthy meals throughout the week.

 Slip More Nuts into Your Diet

 Get to know how nuts fit into your diet beyond your mid-afternoon snack.
-Recent research shows they can be a boon for weight loss and they help ensure you’re getting enough protein when you’re cutting back on traditional, animal-based sources.
-Get creative and they’re easy to slip into your meals and snacks throughout the day.
-“Add a few walnuts to your morning oatmeal or your salad at lunch.
-Use nuts in a trail mix at snack time or as the coating for salmon or chicken or mixed in a bean-based burger or stir-fry at dinner,” suggests Bazilian.
-Don’t ax them from the office snack drawer, though, especially walnuts.
+They can be a boon for weight loss and they help ensure you're getting enough protein when you're cutting back on traditional, animal-based sources.
+Get creative and they're easy to slip into your meals and snacks throughout the day.
+"Add a few walnuts to your morning oatmeal or your salad at lunch.
+Use nuts in a trail mix at snack time or as the coating for salmon or chicken or mixed in a bean-based burger or stir-fry at dinner," suggests Bazilian.
+Don't ax them from the office snack drawer, though, especially walnuts.
 This variety is an excellent source of omega-3 fatty acids and packs enough protein and fiber to keep you feeling fuller for longer, which is key when it comes to promoting efficient weight loss.